bobbyg211/ultimate-carousel/main/errors-warnings-outline.md

 ### Invalid Type: continuousSpeed must be of type number.

-### Invalid Value: continuousSpeed must be greater than 0.
+### Invalid Value: continuousSpeed must be between 1-10.

 ## Warnings

-### Redundant Declaration: continuousSpeed will have no effect because continuousSpeed is set to FALSE.
+### Redundant Declaration: continuousSpeed will have no effect because continuousLoop is set to FALSE.

 <br />